Tulum vs Playa del Carmen with Kids: An Honest Comparison

 Playa del Carmen Family Picks

-• Mahekal Beach Resort: bungalow-style, real beach, kids ages 4 to 12 club, walkable to town
+- Mahekal Beach Resort.
+Bungalow-style, real beach, kids 4-12 club, walkable to town.

-• Grand Velas Riviera Maya: 20 minutes south, best for under-4s with the Baby Concierge service
+- Grand Velas Riviera Maya.
+Twenty minutes south, best for under-fours with the Baby Concierge.

 Tulum Family Picks

-• Maya Tulum: a quieter beach hotel with simple rooms and a real beach
+- Maya Tulum.
+Quieter beach hotel with simple rooms and a real beach.

-• Mi Amor Boutique: only takes kids 12+, but if you have teens, this is the trip
+- Mi Amor Boutique.
+Only takes kids 12 and up.
+If you have teens, this is the trip.

 Budget Reality Check

 Tulum costs roughly 50 to 100 percent more than Playa del Carmen for comparable hotel quality, and the food is also pricier.
-A family of four can comfortably do a week in Playa del Carmen for $3,500 to $5,000 not counting flights, while the same family in Tulum's Beach Zone is looking at $5,500 to $9,000.
+A family of four can comfortably do a week in Playa del Carmen for $3,500 to $5,000 not counting flights.
+The same family in Tulum's Beach Zone is looking at $5,500 to $9,000.

 If you want the Tulum aesthetic on a Playa del Carmen budget, stay in Tulum Pueblo and take taxis or bike to the beach for the day.